 At its peak, e-gold reached $2 Billion worth of transactions a year, 5 million accounts and over 3.5 metric tonnes of gold in its reserves.

 E-Gold was shut down by American justice on the grounds of being an illegal money transmitter.
-During the prosecution process, e-gold lost a big user base, scared of seeing their holding seized by the authorities.
-By 2008 the system was on freefall.
+During the prosecution process, e-gold lost a significant user base, scared of seeing their holding seized by the authorities.
+By 2008 the system was in freefall.

 Also in 1997, cryptographer Nick Szabo published a paper called “Formalizing and Securing Relationships on Public Networks” where he proposes the concept of smart contracts, a way of executing agreements between strangers in a trustless network.